Tuee22/effectful/documents/dsl/infrastructure_deployment.md

 ### Framework Architecture

-Domain-specific frameworks are **Haskell libraries installed optionally**.
+Domain-specific frameworks are often **libraries over the pure representation layer**, commonly in Haskell today but not conceptually limited to it.

 These pure functional libraries translate higher-level abstractions for domain types: